Update July 5, 2023

 Deep in Italy’s south – from the heel (Puglia) and instep (Basilicata) to the toe (Calabria) – you’ll find some of Italy’s most beautiful beaches.
 Picture a long, craggy coastline, countless beaches squeezed beneath towering cliffs, intimate coves, and long stretches of sand.

 Who needs the expensive beaches of the Amalfi Coast when you’ve got so much choice and variety – minus the crowds – further south?
-To help whittle down the selection, we’ve come up with ten of the best beaches (spiagge) in southern Italy.
+To help whittle down the selection, here are ten of the best beaches (spiagge) in southern Italy.

 If you’re on a boat or in a kayak, head to the secluded little Cala dei Morti under the cliffs.
 And just a bit along the coast is Spiaggia di Vignanotica, which also has a dramatic backdrop of a rugged limestone cliff.